 ONE OTHER THING: SELECTIVE DEMAND FOR JUSTICE

 Mrs Fayemi prides herself as a social justice advocate and child rights activist.
-On many occasions she had had the cause to add her voice to calls for social justice, especially on issues relating to violence against women.
+On many occasions, she had had the cause to add her voice to calls for social justice, especially on issues relating to violence against women.

-For example, on May 21, 2020, she condemned the killing of one Uwavera Omozuwa, 22, who died after being severely raped and assaulted in a church in Edo state.
-With the hashtag: #JusticeForUwa, she tweeted: “It is time for the Federal Government to declare state of emergency on Violence against Women.
+For example, on May 21 2020, she condemned the killing of one Uwavera Omozuwa, 22, who died after being severely raped and assaulted in a church in Edo state.
+With the hashtag: #JusticeForUwa, she tweeted: “It is time for the Federal Government to declare a state of emergency on Violence against Women.
 Enough is enough.”